jamestiotio/overdue_backend/README.md

 For players who contributed to the game's final goal of total materials collected, they will earn this badge:

 <p align="center"><a href="https://au.badgr.com/public/badges/iQfJV6FcSP2cMQlfVyXBug"><img alt="SUTD Overdue!
 Game Contributor" width="100px" src="https://media.au.badgr.com/uploads/badges/6ce4a23d-ff9f-4d57-bc92-c24724cf569d.svg"></a></p>

+Additionally, the top 3 players on the leaderboard of each difficulty will walk away with SGD$20 GrabFood vouchers each!